5Daydreams/5Daydreams.github.io/index.md

 ## Studies on low-level rendering with OpenGL and C++

-I have around 1 year of C++ experience, which recently became my main language and the one I'm using to study openGL, a journey which I started around march of 2022.
-I aim to have a simple 3D game which runs with my graphics library before the end of this year (2022).

 [This](https://github.com/5Daydreams/StudiesOpenGL) is what I am currently experimenting with my rendering and openGL studies.

 ![utalfHr4lt](https://user-images.githubusercontent.com/49330163/170142724-68b3aaed-7181-4514-a576-395abde7de5d.gif)